 What people say

 The Sennheiser RS 180 Open Digital Wireless Headphones are headphones for HiFi snobs and home cinema lovers.
 Compared to Beats by Dr Dre, you won’t get a throbbing baseline.
 Its volume also has its limits, and they won’t set your ears ringing (if that’s what you’re after).
-But they’re perfect for watching movies or listening to music without disturbing the neighbours or kids.
+But they’re perfect for watching movies or listening to music (best headphones for classical music) without disturbing the neighbours or kids.
 I guess you could describe the Sennheiser RS 180s as the perfect ‘dad headphones’.

 Music for which you want to turn the volume up